johnhoysa/boxcar/README.md

 # Project Starter Kit

-This is a work in progress so items may not work.
-Use at own risk.
+A build package to use as a project starting base.
+This is a work in progress so items may not work as advertized.

 ---